shivaallala/Customer_Coupon/README.md

 #### Comparing Acceptance Rates Based on Age and bar visits frequency:

 The acceptance rates were compared between drivers who visited bars and were above 25 years old versus those who were below 25.
 The results indicated that older drivers had a higher acceptance rate (54.06%).
+Although the 'others' were drivers who never visit the bar and under 25 years old, surprisingly they accept the coupon about 22% of the time.
+An eyebrow raise, as a coupon can influence someone to go to the bar.

 ![Bar Goers over 25 Vs. Inverse](data/Visualizations/Bar%20Goers%20over%2025.png)